 Keeping your content up-to-date is a great way to keep your site relevant and keep the users coming back.
 Allowing any author to revise WordPress posts is a perfect example.

 Now you know there’s an easy way to accomplish this.
-You should have no problem following the steps above and getting it all in-place.
+You should have no problem following the steps above and get it all in place.
 I hope this tutorial was able to show you how easy it is to accomplish by using the plugin method.

 Have you ever used the Revision Manager plugin to allow any author to perform WordPress post revisions?
 Do you prefer the traditional method?